Maximilian-Stefan-Ernst/Maximilian-Stefan-Ernst/README.md

 I'm a PhD student at the [Max Planck School of Cognition](https://cognition.maxplanckschools.org/en).
 If you are here for our structural equation modeling julia package, you can find it [here](https://github.com/StructuralEquationModels/StructuralEquationModels.jl).

-🌱 I’m currently learning about multitask deep learning.
+🌱 I’m currently learning about XAI for psychological data.

 📫 How to reach me: ernst@mpib-berlin.mpg.de